 - Research types of jobs available (70%)

 Do you see a common thread in these responses?
-It’s that candidates use job boards for career research.
+It’s that candidates use job boards as a career research tool.

 Ok, you might say, sure, makes sense.